sist-cs120/acoustic-lan/src/project_4/README.md

 One possible implementation of Part 1 satisfying the check points is to make the NAT as an FTP proxy.
 The NAT decodes Athernet packets and, according the content, issues FTP commands locally to the remote server.
 However, an NAT should not work beyond the IP layer.
 A more serious concern is security.
 It does not make sense to let the NAT know your FTP password and the implementation cannot be extended to secure FTP protocols that widely used today, e.g., SFTP.
 In short, the NAT should be transparent to the FTP protocol.
 It is the Athernet Note that makes TCP connections to the FTP server other than the NAT node.

 Therefore, the first component of this part is an Athernet TCP stack.
 FTP is based on TCP, but a full TCP stack is very complicated.
 In order to simplify the implementation, a simplified TCP stack in Athernet is needed to keep necessary components in TCP: connection establishment, connection termination, and sliding window.
 For connection establishment and connection termination, you only need to consider common cases in the TCP state machine (see lecture slides).
-The sliding window can be simplified to a &quot;stop-and-wait&quot; protocol, where the Athernet Node generates and replies TCP acks like a &quot;stop-and-wait&quot; protocol.
+The sliding window can be simplified to a 'stop-and-wait' protocol, where the Athernet Node generates and replies TCP acks like a 'stop-and-wait' protocol.
 The second component of this part is the FTP stack based on the TCP stack.
 The protocol state machine is provided by the FTP RFC file in the reference link.

 The check procedures and requirements of part 2 are identical to part 1.
-Their hierarchy is part1\&lt; part2.
+Their hierarchy is part1< part2.
 The reason for splitting Part 2 from Part 1 is to emphasis the design philosophy of network protocols and also to ease this project.
 TAs are responsible for checking where the TCP and FTP stack is implemented.

 ### Part 3.
 (0 point) Every End is a New Beginning

 Return what you borrowed to TAs after finishing checking Project4.
 Ensure your borrowed accessories are in good condition, as they will be reused in future semesters.
 TAs will provide a handy plastic bag for each group to pack up the returned accessories.
 The last step is to sign off at the record card in the plastic bag.

-(Tasks with &quot;Optional&quot; tag are optional tasks.
+(Tasks with 'Optional' tag are optional tasks.
 The instructor is responsible for checking and grading the optional tasks.
 Contact the instructor to check any optional parts (of this or previous projects) on/before Jan.
 10.)

 ### Part 4.
 (Optional + 2 points) Athernet Tunnel

 FTP is a classic network protocol.
 Many FTP client and server tools/programs exist.
 So the second way to enable FTP client on Athernet Nodes is to reuse existing ones (e.g. FileZilla client, ftp in linux, etc.).
-The problem is that the default network traffic goes through system&#39;s network stack (e.g. through socket), but not the acoustic channel.
-If the FTP server&#39;s IP address is known, it is possible to redirect all the traffic from/to the FTP server to a local agent/proxy program through iptables, (the port used in FTP can be found through netstat).
+The problem is that the default network traffic goes through system's network stack (e.g. through socket), but not the acoustic channel.
+If the FTP server's IP address is known, it is possible to redirect all the traffic from/to the FTP server to a local agent/proxy program through iptables, (the port used in FTP can be found through netstat).
 Then, the proxy program redirects the traffic to Athernet.
 In this case, the FTP client works through an Athernet Tunnel.

 Checkpoints: